Bigyellow722/stm32-freeRTOS/README.md

 # freeRTOS based on stm32

-This project is a demo for useing freeRTOS on stm32.
+This project is a demo for using freeRTOS on stm32.

 ## how to build